lihaojin/DermaPal/README.md

 ## How to Run
 1. Clone this repository
 2. Clone the following back-end repository for DermaPal https://github.com/GBrigitte/DermaPalBackend
-3. In your terminal, open two windows and go to the file path of each repository.
+3. Open your terminal and cd to the file path of each repository.
 Use "npm start" for both.

 ## Video Walkthrough